 3 Hood River Wildflower Hikes

-Mid-April to mid-June is prime wildflower season in the Columbia River Gorge National Scenic Area.
+Late-March to mid-June is prime wildflower season in the Columbia River Gorge National Scenic Area.
 Avoid the weekend crowds by visiting Hood River mid-week.
 See the Gorge the way it was meant to be seen—by taking a peaceful walk through the woods, getting a bird’s eye view of the mighty Columbia River, or enjoying a quiet sunset.

 This hike starts right off US Highway 30 (the Historic Columbia River Highways).
 The Rowena Plateau offers sweeping views of the Columbia River and geologic formations created during the great Missoula Floods.
 You’ll find abundant early season wildflowers.
 Directions

 Insider’s Tip: This trail is crazy busy on weekends, so definitely plan your visit mid-week.
 Watch out for the poison oak!
 And, note that dogs are not permitted. gorgefriends.org

 This paved trail offers epic views and lots of spring wildflowers.
 The 4.5-mile section of the Historic Columbia River Highway and State Trail traverses between Hood River and Mosier.
 It’s closed to traffic, making it a great option for people traveling with kids and people on bicycles.
 Park in Mosier for quicker access to wildflower viewing.
 Day-use parking is $5.
 Directions